All planning checklists

 Double-check car hire details and driver assignments

-Confirm pick-up times, locations, and designated drivers.
+Confirm pick-up times, locations and designated drivers.

 Easy·Standard impact